visforvali/eng201-oer/_pages/feedback.md

 # Higher-Order Concerns

-## Unit 1

 How do you see the "attitude towards research" you're beginning to acquire intersecting with writing skills you've already picked up?
 With other skills or forms of thinking you already use in other arenas/spaces?
-As you begin to revise using all the feedback you've gathered this week, make sure your Research Introduction aligns with the following:
+As you begin to revise using all the feedback you've gathered this week, make sure your Research Introduction and Literature Review align with the following:

-### Qualitative Research Comments
+## Qualitative Research Comments

 1. **Research hypothesis**.
 Your research hypotheses should be exploratory and understanding-oriented
 2. **Simulation of disciplinary authority**.
 Existing scholarly literature and familiarity with contemporary discourse of the field should: 1. play a major role in the development of your research hypotheses, and 2. justify the need for exploring the research problem.